simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 For example, imagine a scenario where an organization's IT department grants all employees **administrative privileges** on their workstations.
 This means that every employee has the ability to **install software**, **modify system settings**, and **access sensitive files**.
 While this may seem convenient for employees, it also increases the risk of **malware infections**, **accidental data loss**, and **unauthorized access** to critical systems.
 By implementing least privilege access control, the organization can ensure that only authorized individuals with a **legitimate need** for administrative privileges can perform such actions, reducing the overall risk to the organization.

-Furthermore, least privilege access control also helps organizations comply with various **regulatory requirements**.
+Also, least privilege access control also helps organizations comply with various **regulatory requirements**.
 Many industry regulations, such as the **Payment Card Industry Data Security Standard (PCI DSS)** and the **General Data Protection Regulation (GDPR)**, emphasize the importance of **limiting access to sensitive data**.
 By implementing least privilege access control, organizations can demonstrate their commitment to **data protection** and **compliance**, thereby avoiding potential legal and financial consequences.

 ### How Least Privilege Access Control Works